-Most ads within newspapers and magazines, or which appear on those publications’ websites, are obviously recognisable as ads purely by virtue of their content and the context in which they appear e.g. display or box ads, inserts, wraparounds, classifieds and online banners on websites etc. One type of ad that, due to its close resemblance to editorial content, may be less readily identifiable as advertising is ‘advertorial’ or ‘advertisement features’.
+Most ads within newspapers and magazines, or which appear on those publications’ websites, are obviously recognisable as ads purely by virtue of their content and the context in which they appear e.g., display or box ads, inserts, wraparounds, classifieds, and online banners on websites etc. However, there are some types of ads that, due to their close resemblance to editorial content, may be less readily identifiable as advertising – this includes ‘advertorial’ or ‘advertisement features’ and affiliate marketing.
 This material may appear, for example, as long-form copy presented in a similar way as the editorial content within a publication/on the publication’s website, or as influencer marketing posts.
-Although the principles are cross-applicable, this advice article focuses on the former (see ‘Influencers’ guide to making clear that ads are ads’ ‘Recognising ads: Social media and influencer marketing’ and ‘Recognising ads: Blogs and vlogs’, for advice on the latter).
+Although the principles are cross-applicable, this advice article focuses on the former (see ‘Influencers’ guide to making clear that ads are ads’, ‘Recognising ads: Social media and influencer marketing’ and ‘Online Affiliate Marketing’, for advice on the latter).

 - Make clear than an advertorial is an ad

 - Remember that the spirit applies as well as the letter

 - Bear in mind that the rest of the Code applies